DaFredGene/Daniel-Fredrick-Portofolio/README.md

 - 👋 Hi, I’m Daniel Fredrick Genesio
-- 👀 I’m interested in Data Science, Machine Learning, Artificial Intelligence, and Physics Engine
+- 👀 I’m interested in Data Science, Machine Learning, and Artificial Intelligence
-- 🌱 I’m currently learning Data Science, Machine Learning, Artificial Intelligence, and Physics Engine
+- 🌱 I’m currently learning Data Science, Machine Learning, and Artificial Intelligence
-- 💞️ I’m looking to collaborate on Data Science, Machine Learning, Artificial Intelligence, and Physics Engine
+- 💞️ I’m looking to collaborate on Data Science, Machine Learning, and Artificial Intelligence

 <!---
 DaFredGene/DaFredGene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.